SchulzLab/RAPID/PlotInfo.md

 #### MDS plot of samples
 This multi dimensional scaling (MDS) plot shows the proximities of your samples in two dimension.
 Read counts of each sample is used for performing MDS.

+#### Box plot of read counts
+This is a box plot of the normalized read counts of each gene/region.

+#### Sample wise comparison of read counts for each gene/region
+This plot shows the normalized read counts of each sample for each gene/region.

+#### Sample wise comparison of read counts for each gene/region (log2 scale)
+Log2 of normalized read counts of each sample for each gene/region is shown in this plot.

+#### Sample wise comparison of antisense ratio for each gene/region
+This plot shows the antisense ratio of each sample is shown for each gene/region.

+#### Gene/Region wise comparsion of average read counts for each sample
+This plot shows the gene/region wise average read counts for each sample.

+#### Gene/Region wise comparsion of average read counts for each sample (log2 scale)
+Log2 of gene/region wise average read counts for each sample is shown in this plot.

+#### Gene/Region wise comparison of antisense ratio for each sample
+Antisense ratio of gene/region for each samples is shown in this plot.